dobbelina/Playground/README.md

-# Auto-Resume Livestreams In Kodi
+# Auto-Resume Livestreams In Kods

 So what does it do?